-The ADC type commonly available in microcontrollers, including our STM32F072, uses a successive approximation method.
-It is often called the SAR type ADC, after its main component, the successive approximation register (SAR).
-A diagram of this type of ADC is shown in figure 8.4.
+The ADC type commonly available in microcontrollers, including our STM32F072, uses a successive approximation method (it is often called the SAR type ADC, after its main component, the successive approximation register).
+Its diagram is shown in figure 8.4.

-The SAR type converter uses a DAC which approximates the input voltage, bit by bit, starting from the MSB, following the algorithm outlined below.
+The SAR type converter uses a DAC (Digital to Analog Converter) which approximates the input voltage, bit by bit, starting from the MSB, following the algorithm outlined below.